yohn-dezmon/realtime-smart-meter-dashboard/README.md

 2. outageKey -> this table stores geohashes and their timestamp in milliseconds such that it can be ordered by most recent time when querying.
 This data is data that was below the low threshold in the anomaly Kafka stream application.

 3. theftKey -> this table stores geohashes and their timestamp in milliseconds such that it can be ordered by most recent time when querying.
 This data is data that was above the high threshold in the anomaly Kafka stream application.

+These tables are created by the java applications within the redisConsumer and cassandraConsumer subdirectories.